TiddlyWiki/TiddlyWiki5/licenses/cla-entity.md

 ### 2.7 3rd Party Libraries and Plugins

 We may use 3rd party libraries to create TiddlyWiki5 plugins.
-These libraries may have there own licenses.
-3rd party software and licenses are not subject in this CLA, while TiddlyWiki5 plugins, that use these libraries are.
-3rd party libraries may be included everywhere, especially in the following directories and there subdirectories: `plugins/` and `editions/`.
+These libraries may have their own licenses.
+3rd party software and licenses are not subject to this CLA, while TiddlyWiki5 plugins that use these libraries are.
+3rd party libraries may be included everywhere, especially in the following directories and their subdirectories: `plugins/` and `editions/`.

 3. Agreement